witwicki/flat-mcp-client/README.md

 ## Additional Features

-- Streaming console output, including streaming of the tool calls made by LLMs served by vLLM
+- Streaming console output, including streaming of the tool calls made by LLMs served by vLLM and llama.cpp
 - Flexible agentic flow with one of several predefined turn termination conditions (e.g., `no further tool calls` will allow an agent to automatically chain tools and only stop once it has finished calling tools or a maximum number of inference calls has been reached)

 ## Wishlist